Saad-ce/Consultancy-RAG-Chatbot/README.md

 # Project Name
 Consultancy RAG Chatbot

+> This is an older project I built during my Masters.
+Uploading to document my progress.

 ## Description
 This project is an AI-powered Retrieval-Augmented Generation (RAG) system designed to act as a Senior Consultant.
 It extracts knowledge from internal company documents (PDF, DOCX, PPTX) and uses a vector database to provide context-aware answers to client inquiries.
 The system features a multi-turn conversation logic that remembers chat history and uses a "follow-up" mode to maintain context during long discussions.